θ Tucanae (theta Tucanae)

 θ Tucanae is a variable sub-giant star in the constellation of Tucana.

 θ Tucanae visual magnitude is 6.13.
-Because of its reltive faintness, θ Tucanae should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, θ Tucanae should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of θ Tucanae

 θ Tucanae is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of θ Tucanae are provided in the following table: